How do I apply for merit-based scholarships?

-The college currently has limited freshmen scholarships for international students.
-But all students may apply for continuing students' scholarships in the spring of their freshmen year.
+The college currently has limited first-year scholarships for international students.
+But all students may apply for continuing students' scholarships in the spring of their first year.

 I have been admitted to an engineering program, but not in The Grainger College of Engineering; am I eligible for a scholarship?

 Yes!
 The college has a few funds to allocate to any engineering major (and includes Agricultural and Biological Engineering and Chemical and Biomolecular Engineering ).